 There are three storage modes;

 Import and DirectQuery are the obvious options in the above list.
-For example; If a table’s storage mode is Import, then it means the data of that table will be stored in the in-memory storage of the Power BI server (the machine that runs the Power BI engine), and every query to the data, will be a query to the in-memory structure, not to the data source.
+For example, If a table’s storage mode is Import, then it means the data of that table will be stored in the in-memory storage of the Power BI server (the machine that runs the Power BI engine).
+Every query to the data will be a query to the in-memory structure, not to the data source.

-If I have a table that is sourced from SQL Server but has the storage mode of Import.
+Suppose I have a table sourced from SQL Server but has the storage mode of Import.
 Then a copy of that data will be stored in the memory engine of Power BI.
-Whenever you refresh a visualization in Power BI report, it will just query the in-memory structure, rather than sending the query to the SQL Server data source.
+Whenever you refresh a visualization in the Power BI report, it will just query the in-memory structure rather than sending the query to the SQL Server data source.

 Tables with the DirectQuery storage mode will keep the data in the data source.
-In our example dataset, FactInternetSales stores the data in the SQL Server data source.
+FactInternetSales stores the data in the SQL Server data source in our example dataset.
 If we have a visualization from a table with this storage mode, Power BI will send a T-SQL query to the data source and get the result back.
-For example, below visualization in the Power BI report is just a Card visual on the SalesAmount field in the FactInternetSales;
+For example, the below visualization in the Power BI report is just a Card visual on the SalesAmount field in the FactInternetSales;

 Because this table has the storage mode of DirectQuery, if we run SQL Profiler simultaneously (to capture queries sent to the data source), here is the query captured to the SQL Server database: